ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Methodology

 \subsection{Deep Model Architecture}

 In our experiments, we comprehensively evaluated various neural network architectures to establish a robust baseline and ensure the efficacy of our proposed model.
 First, we examined feedforward neural networks (FNNs) with various complexities, implementing configurations with 3, 5, and 10 layers, to evaluate their performance on synthetic data from our repository.
-Subsequently, we explored basic CNN architectures incorporating 3 and 5 convolutional layers.
+Subsequently, we explored basic CNN architectures \cite{lecun1998lenet} incorporating 3 and 5 convolutional layers.
 These preliminary experiments provided critical insights into the strengths and limitations of various network architectures, supplying necessary information for our hybrid approach.

-To extract the necessary features for clustering algorithm recommendation, we propose a novel DL architecture, integrating a CNN, two ResNets, and an attention mechanism.
+To extract the necessary features for clustering algorithm recommendation \cite{Rice1976alg}, we propose a novel DL architecture, integrating a CNN \cite{lecun1998lenet}, two ResNets \cite{he2016resnet}, and an attention mechanism \cite{Vaswani16}.
 Such a hybrid model is engineered to harness the inherent advantages of each component, enhancing feature extraction, addressing the vanishing gradient issue, and highlighting crucial features within the input data.
+The use of a CNN-based architecture for tabular data in ClustRecNet is founded on the principle of density-based feature extraction.
+While tabular data columns do not possess the spatial continuity of pixels, convolutional layers serve as local filters that scan the feature-object space to identify micro-clusters and density variations.
+This is complemented by the ResNet blocks, which allow the model to learn the hierarchical structure of these density patterns, and the Attention mechanism, which reconciles the arbitrary order of rows and columns by modeling global dependencies regardless of spatial distance.
+Unlike Gradient Boosting models, which require meta-feature vectors, this differentiable pipeline allows the network to learn a direct mapping from raw data distributions to clustering algorithm performance.

 The selected architecture comprises four principal blocks discussed below.
-Its schematic representation is shown in Figure \ref{fig:modelarc}.
+Its schematic representation is shown in Fig. \ref{fig:modelarc}.

 It starts with a convolutional layer, followed by batch normalization and max pooling.
-Integrating the 2D convolutional layer, batch normalization, and max pooling is a standard and effective way of organizing an initial processing block in contemporary CNN architectures.
+Integrating a 2D convolutional layer, batch normalization, and max pooling is a standard and effective way of organizing an initial processing block in contemporary CNN architectures.
 After the convolutional layer, the architecture incorporates two consecutive residual blocks.
 Each of them can be characterized by the following equation:

 where $\mathbf{X}$ is the input to the layer, $F(\mathbf{X}, \mathbf{W})$ is the residual mapping to be learned, $\mathbf{W}$ is the set of weight tensors in the residual block, and $\mathbf{b}$ is the bias term.
 Each residual block comprises two convolutional layers with batch normalization, employing the ReLU activation function.
 The residual connection, implemented through a shortcut, performs identity mapping or convolution for dimension matching, thereby bypassing the main convolutional layers of the residual block.